tocoli/tocolib/README.rst

     pip install -r requirements.txt

 To leave a ``virtualenv`` run:

     ``deactivate``

-.. note:: If you don't like to built the heavy weighted dependencies by yourself,
+.. note:: If you don't like to built heavy weighted dependencies by yourself,
     then you might want to install some prebuild version globally.

-Under ubuntu do:
+    E.g. under ubuntu do:

         ``sudo apt-get install python-levenshtein python-numpy``

+    or

+        ``sudo apt-get install python3-levenshtein python3-numpy``

 Testing
 =======

 Run all tests with the built-in test discovery or with ``pytest``.

 .. note:: Make sure you have ``pytest`` installed.
+For example with:

-E.g.: with ``pip install pytest``.
+        ``pip install pytest``

 built-in testing: